aiveris/sda-git-demo/README.md

 # sda-git-demo
-This is am awesome sda git for demo
+This is an awesome sda git for demo